mkjuel25/Google-Instant-Index-API-Script-auto-and-manual/README.md

 ## Notes

-1. Ensure the `private/service-account.json` file is correctly configured.
+1. Ensure the `private/service-account.json` file is correctly configured. ( Rename the Json file created from the Google Index API to service-account.json.)
 2. Use tools like **cron-job.org** for periodic execution.
 3. Verify the feed’s `isPermaLink` attribute in `collect.php` (default: `true`).